Code-Institute-Submissions/neo-data-milestone-project/README.md

 This function is passed as the second argument when the 'retrieve_asteroid_data' function is called.
 The data received from the server is used as its input argument and using the object keys of the data received, data for each individual NEO object is obtained.
 An empty object is created for each NEO object and the relevant data for the
 NEO object is added to create a new object with only the required information.
-Each new object created is pushed to an array which [ref 5], when populated for each NEO object, is used as the data for the visualisation.
+Each new object created is pushed to an array which [reference 8], when populated for each NEO object, is used as the data for the visualisation.

 #### Function: plot_create ( )